Alila-kevin/github-repository-contribution-stats/README.md

 Copy and paste this into your markdown content, and that's it.
 Simple!

-My project, which is based on [github-readme-stats](https://github.com/anuraghazra/github-readme-stats), focuses on showing GitHub repository contribution stats and applies the typescript to the original project.
+My project, based on [github-readme-stats](https://github.com/anuraghazra/github-readme-stats), shows GitHub repository contribution stats and applies the typescript to the original project.
 Refer to [ISSUE#2027](https://github.com/anuraghazra/github-readme-stats/issues/2027).
 Thank you [@anuraghazra](https://github.com/anuraghazra) for the awesome open-source project!

-After I have applied this, I became enthusiastic about contributing to open source because I can see all my contributions in my Github Readme!
-If you guys star and let your friends know this, I really appreciate that!
+After I had applied this, I became enthusiastic about contributing to open source because I can see all my contributions in my Github Readme!
+If you guys star and let your friends know about this, I really appreciate it!

 Change the `?username=` value to your GitHub username.